-This sour chickpea dish, also known as khatte chhole, is a tasty recipe for spicy chickpeas in a curry sauce with a chilli, ginger, onion and lemon juice dressing.
+This sour chickpea curry dish, also known as khatte chhole, is a tasty recipe for spicy chickpeas in a curry sauce with a chilli, ginger, onion and lemon juice dressing.

-I first made this dish five years ago and it was the lemon dressing along with the name, 'sour chickpeas' that caught my eye when I saw it in Madhur Jaffrey's Indian Cookery.
+I first made this dish a few years years ago and it was the lemon dressing along with the name, 'sour chickpeas' that caught my eye when I saw it in Madhur Jaffrey's Indian Cookery.
 As soon as I saw it I knew I wanted to try that dressing out.
 I love lemon in savoury recipes.
 I think it makes a brilliant base for a salad dressing or marinade.
 But until I came across this I had never made a dressing to pour on top of a curry.

 How do you serve these spicy chickpeas?

-Recipe for Sour Chickpeas or Khatte Chhole
+Sour Chickpeas or Khatte Chhole

-- 1/2 chilli pepper finely sliced
+- ½ chilli pepper finely sliced

-- 1/4 small onion finely diced
+- ¼ small onion finely sliced or diced

 - 1 lemon juiced